Northern Province, Zambia: Economy

 There are very few farmers who grow crops on a commercial basis in the province.
 Most of the people are peasant subsistence farmers using the traditional "slash and burn" shifting cultivation locally known as "chitemene", and are barely able to even produce enough to feed themselves.
 There is also some commercial fishing being done on Lake Tanganyika by established fishing companies in Mpulungu.
 Most of the fish caught is taken for sale in Lusaka and the Copperbelt on refrigerated trucks.
 Fishing is also done by small-scale fishermen, who sell their small catches to local traders and others who resell the fish in the nearby towns of Mbala and Kasama.

 Mpulungu, 208 km from Kasama, is Zambia's only port, and its harbour is generally used to export bulky goods, such as sugar and cement, to Rwanda and the Democratic Republic of the Congo.
 In turn, Zambia also imports Kapenta (small, dried fish) and other merchandise from these two countries, as well as Tanzania, through the same port.

 The total area of crops planted during the year 2014 in the province was 191,104.56 hectares which constituted 10.07% of the total area cultivated in Zambia.
 The net production stood at 351,249 metric tonnes, which formed 8.62% of the total agricultural production in the country.
 Mixed beans were the major crop in the province with 31,898 metric tonnes, constituting 51.66% of the national output.

-Communication

-Northern Province has poor communications infrastructure.
-The telecommunications facilities, which were obsolete until 2005, have improved with the introduction of cellular phone services in all 12 districts.
-Prior to this, the situation was so bad that it was easier to make a telephone call outside the province than to any other district within the province as the telephone facilities in these districts were often out of order.
-However, these cellular phone services are very expensive for government ministries to afford.